Long Mount Athos Worry Beads – Natural Wood – Nutmeg aroma – Metal Cross

 Extremely rare and beautiful, it will be an ideal gift for your loved ones.

-It is available in black, bordeaux & bright brown color and has been made with love, care and prayer by Athonite Monks on the Garden of Virgin Mary!
+It is available in black, bordeaux & green color and has been made with love, care and prayer by Athonite Monks on the Garden of Virgin Mary!

 This product is 100% percent handmade and regularly updated in our exhibition.
 This is why it may present some variations in colors or patterns of materials.
 Contact us at 2310 456020 for information about available colors and designs.